 If someone dies by suicide

-The death of someone you love or know by suicide can leave you feeling a mixture of strong and sometimes overwhelming emotions and will be a devastating and traumatic event in anyone’s life.
+The death of someone you love or know by suicide can leave you feeling a mixture of strong and sometimes overwhelming emotions.
+It is a devastating and traumatic event in anyone’s life.

 Everyone grieves differently, and it is helpful to know that there is no right or wrong way to grieve.
-It is also important to know that you do not need to manage alone, and that it will be helpful now or in time to speak about the person you have lost and how you are feeling to those around you – whether this is family, friends, your doctor or one of the support services listed.
+It is also important to know that you do not need to manage alone.
+It will be helpful now or in time to speak about the person you have lost and how you are feeling to those around you – whether this is family, friends, your doctor or one of the support services listed.

 When a person has died in circumstances that may indicate suicide, the police or ambulance are usually called first.

 The police will deal with the incident and may need to speak with you and others to find out more information about the person who has died.
-Some of the questions that may be asked may be difficult or painful to answer, or may at first seem strange, but it’s important to provide as much information as you can.
+Some of the questions asked may be difficult or painful to answer, but it’s important to provide as much information as you can.
 The reason for this is that the police need to try to establish the reasons why the person has taken their own life.
 The police will talk you through this and explain what will happen next.

-Police officers often have to inform people of the death of a relative and a next of kin or someone close to the person who has died may be asked to formally identify the person.
+Police officers often have to inform people of the death of a relative.
+A next of kin, or someone close to the person who has died, may be asked to formally identify the person.

-The Procurator Fiscal has a duty to investigate all sudden, suspicious, accidental, unexpected and unexplained deaths, and so must enquire into any death where the circumstances may point to suicide.
+The Procurator Fiscal has a duty to investigate all sudden, suspicious, accidental, unexpected and unexplained deaths.
+They must enquire into any death where the circumstances may point to suicide.